• Skip to primary navigation

 Recipe Card

-close-up of kolhapuri chicken sukka served in a bowl.
+kolhapuri chicken sukka served in a white bowl with onion rings and a lemon wedge.

 Kolhapuri sukka chicken recipe